multinormal/fhi.eRegQual.2020/README.md

 ## Introduction

-This repository contains analyses for the eRegQual and eRegTime triasl.
+This repository contains analyses for the eRegQual and eRegTime trials.
 See:

 * Venkateswaran et al. *eRegQual—An electronic health registry with interactive